maueroats/teaching/content/machine-learning/isl-ch9/df-rows.md

 led me to a post [comparing the speeds of different ways of accessing a dataframe by rows](https://towardsdatascience.com/different-ways-to-iterate-over-rows-in-a-pandas-dataframe-performance-comparison-dc0d5dcef8fe?gi=6aa22445ae23).

-If you are using `df.iloc[rownum]`, your code is slow.
+If you are using `df.loc[rownum]`, your code is slow.
 The fast way to get rows is to zip the columns together and get the info from that list/array.
 It's not just a little fast, it's like 100x faster.